yanjigao49/Distributed-File-System/README.md

    `Storage` → `Main` → `Client`

 2. **Metadata is not persistent**:
-   Shutting down the main server will remove all metadata.
+   Shutting down a server will remove all its metadata.